Tested_Hardware_Wallets.webp

 It is not our top recommendation for a complete newbie.

-Note: The main differences between the S1 and S1 Pro are the upgraded casing, camera, and camera position.
+Note: The main differences between the S1 and S1 Pro are the upgraded casing, battery, camera, and camera position.

 What we like: